-Our programs are delivered at the summit of Mt.
+Operating under permit from the United States Forest Service, our programs are delivered at the UA SkyCenter at the summit of Mt.
 Lemmon and also at schools throughout the state.
 We additionally provide teacher development opportunities and research apprenticeships for students.
 Programs are taught by a team of passionate graduate instructors and focus on core University of Arizona science areas such as sky island ecology, geology, and astronomy, and meet Arizona State and Next Generation Science Standards.

 I really enjoyed the opportunity to travel and conduct scientific experiments with real scientists.
 It gave me a chance to imagine my life in the outdoors.
 Every activity really had a purpose and impact.